What to Know About Your Treatment Choices for Carcinoma of Unknown Primary Origin

 Types of treatment for CUP

 Treatment for�CUP is only undertaken after an exhaustive search for a primary cancer.
-This�typically�includes full body imaging with CT or PET/CT scans, blood tests for tumor markers, and other tests such as recently available tests that analyze genetic mutations in the cancer in order to seek out a likely primary cancer.�
+This�typically�includes imaging with CT or PET/CT scans, blood tests for tumor markers, and other tests, such as recently available tests that analyze genetic mutations in the cancer in order to seek out a likely primary cancer.�

 Doctors are always looking for new ways to treat CUP.
 These new methods are tested in clinical trials.
 Before beginning treatment, ask your doctor if there are any clinical trials that you might consider.